advish10/AD-Green-Tech/Content.md

 ## Proposed Additional Section Details
 # Azure in Green Tech
 Azure believes sustainability and humanity’s response to climate change as one of the greatest challenges of our lifetime.
-Hence, Azure has plans for greener future through introducing sustainable technologies.
+Hence, it has plans for greener future through introducing sustainable technologies.
+Azure has pledged to put sustainable technology at the centre of our innovation, ensuring that we adapt and grow in lockstep with the earth while minimising environmental effect.
 ## Water Usage